eriktoger/learn_azure/README.md

-## Repo for exploring different Azure resources
+# Repo for exploring different Azure resources
 The goal of this repo is to hold the code for various Azure resources.

+## Azure Certs taken
+- AZ-900

+## Azure Certs in progress
+- AZ-204

+## Azure Certs to come
+- AZ-400

-# Environment variables:
+## Environment variables:
 - Non sensitive Backend variables are added to appsettings.Development.json and appsettings.Development.json.
 - Sensitive secrets are added locally via "dotnet user-secrets".
 - And to production it is handle under Environments variable in azure.